Public input sought on plan, which includes Beacon

 “We need more comments,” said Kutkiewicz.
 “Especially from the homeowners and property owners in the Hudson Valley.”

 To comment, visit regulations.gov.
-As of July 14, sixty-six comments had been received.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+As of July 14, sixty-six comments had been received.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.